Aurora, Ontario: Recent developments

 For most of the 20th century, development in Aurora centred primarily around its historic downtown core at Yonge and Wellington Streets, bounded on the east by Industrial Parkway.
 Starting in the early 21st century, the town has expanded eastward beyond Industrial Parkway to Highway 404.
 Since then, Aurora has grown considerably, with new developments stretching the built boundary of the town to be contiguous with Newmarket in the north and Highway 404 in the east.
 New developments have pulled the economic focal point within the town increasingly eastward towards Highway 404.
 Aurora's downtown has suffered economically over the years as a result of recent developments.

 Aurora is noted for preserving its historical built form in the older parts of town and in 2008 was awarded The Prince of Wales Prize for Municipal Heritage Leadership.
 In 2009, the town received the Lieutenant Governor's Ontario Heritage Award for Community Leadership in heritage conservation and promotion.
 Northeast Old Aurora was designated in 2006 as a provincial Heritage Conservation District.

 On April 8, 2010, the town reopened the historic and fully renovated Church Street School as the Aurora Cultural Centre.

 Geography

-Aurora is situated just north of the Oak Ridges Moraine and borders Newmarket in the north, Richmond Hill in the south, King City in the west and Whitchurch–Stouffville in the east.
+It is situated roughly halfway in between Toronto and Barrie, making it a convenient suburb for professionals working in either of the two cities.
+Located north of the Oak Ridges Moraine, it borders Newmarket in the north, Richmond Hill in the south, King City in the west and Stouffville in the east.